curlyLasagna/OTS-Student-Documentation/docs/panels.md

 - Some touch panels do require tools to open up from the back

-If the touch panels shows an error message, take a picture of the error on the screen before unplugging the network cable.
+If the touch panels show an error message, take a picture of the error on the screen before unplugging the network cable.